atodorov/atodorov.github.com/source/projects/index.markdown

 <img style="float: left; margin-right: 10px;" src="/images/logos/obuvki41plus.png" alt="obuvki41plus" />

 [Shoes 41 Plus](http://obuvki41plus.com) is niche oriented business selling ladies shoes with sizes EU 41 and up, which are very hard to find in Bulgaria.
-This is driven by my spouse while I provide some tech support.
+We're also not shy to sell to men who prefer ladies shoes!
 <br />